Kipkurui-mutai/credit-card-fraud-detection/README.md

 # Table of contents

-In this first step you are going to analyze the dataset
+In this first step you are going to analyze the dataset.

      Is there any Null value in your dataset?
-     Display the columns of the dataset
+     Display the columns of the dataset.
-     Display in percentage the different case(No Frauds, Frauds) present in the dataset Use different colors in other to visualize the distributions of the different case Plot the distribution of of the transaction Amount and transaction time
+     Display in percentage the different case(No Frauds, Frauds) present in the dataset.
+     Use different colors in other to visualize the distributions of the different case.
+     Plot the distribution of of the transaction Amount and transaction time.

 Scaling and Distributing